Notochord (Documentation | Paper | Video)

 The homunculus provides a text-based graphical interface to manage multiple input, harmonizing or autonomous notochord voices:

-You can set the MIDI in and out ports with --midi-in and --midi-out.
+--midi-in and --midi-out.
 If you use a General MIDI synthesizer like fluidsynth, you can add --send-pc to also send program change messages.
 More information in the Homunculus docs, or run notochord homunculus --help

 If you are using fluidsynth as above, try: